U.S. Route 66 in Illinois: Significance

-US 66 has come to stand for the collective, American tourist experience and holds a special place in American popular culture.
-There is a certain nostalgic appeal to Route 66 that is associated with the thrill of the open road that has contributed to its popularity.
-Looking at the historic roadway through Illinois from a different perspective, it reveals a unique history that tells the story of movement and road building across the prairie.
+US 66 has come to stand for the collective, American tourist experience and holds a place in American popular culture.
+The route has a nostalgic appeal associated with the open road that has contributed to its popularity.
+The historic roadway through Illinois reveals a history of movement and road building across the prairie.
 Study of the highway in Illinois also reveals the evolution of the Interstate Highway System and the growing popularity of automobiles.

 Aside from the six sections of the route in Illinois that have been listed on the National Register of Historic Places, the entire stretch of US 66 through Illinois has been declared a National Scenic Byway and is alternatively known as the Illinois Route 66 Scenic Byway.
 The 436 mi stretch of road was declared the Illinois Route 66 Scenic Byway on September 22, 2005 by the U.S. Department of Transportation.